 We can complete any forms and help you with any details which may be confusing for you.
 The self-assessment tax return will place you in the necessary tax bracket and ultimately determine your personal Income Tax.
 By clearly identifying your income on your tax return, the tax from your internet sales should be automatically applied.

 Whether you are currently entitled to pay income tax or not, you never know what the future may hold.
 This is why we encourage everyone who is selling online to keep a record of everything.
 If needed, keeping records is essential when being fully compliant with HMRC.
 You may be required to provide evidence of invoices, receipts and bank statements so we advise these are all filed appropriately.
 Additionally, it also provides you with the relevant information you will need in order to double check and input correct figures on any future tax forms.

-If you feel you may need any help at all in regards to paying income tax, or feel you may need to be paying it when you currently aren’t, please don’t hesitate to get in touch with a friendly member of our team.
+If you feel you may need any help at all in regards to paying income tax, or feel you may need to be paying it when you currently aren’t, please don’t hesitate to get in touch with our Essex accountants.
 We are here to help and make your life as easy as we can, alleviating any tax stress you may be experiencing.